brasov2de/DialogButtons/README.md

  - **visibleButtons** - parameter of type text, containing the values of the optionsets that should be visible.
     - The values should be separated with ";".
     - If the paramter is not set, all the options will be shown
-    - Important: the values of the optionsset are not allowed to have formatting characters, plase remove thousand separators.
+    - Important: the values of the optionsset are not allowed to have formatting characters, please remove thousand separators.
     - Example: "434350000;434350001"
 - **disabledButtons**  - parameter of type text, containing the optionset values for the buttons that should be deactivated.
-    - Please remember that the parameters can be fixed but can be also dynamic, by binding them to attributes.
-That way, it is a mechanism to change the disabled value at runtime.
+    - Please remember that the parameters can be fixed but they can be also dynamic, by binding them to attributes.
+Thatis a mechanism to change the disabled value at runtime.
 - **whiteButtons** - parameter defining the buttons which should be shown like a "Cancel Button".
-It will have a white background, but on "hover" or "click" will get a coloured background.
+It will have a white background, but "onHover" or "onClick" will get a coloured background.
-    - the same logic will be applied by defining the color #ffffff (white) in the option customizing
+    - the same logic will be applied by defining the color #ffffff (white) in the customizing of the option
 - **icons** - a parameter of type text, where the content should be a JSON.
 For each optionset value, you can choose one of the FluentUI Icons.
     - Example: '{"434350000": "Calculator", "434350001" : "Cancel"}'
     - FluentUI icons library: https://developer.microsoft.com/en-us/fluentui#/styles/web/icons#available-icons